Building Lists

 All the elements of a list must have the same type.
 If that

-You should read such types from right to left: t list
+You should read such types from right to left: t list is a

-is a list of list of t
+list of t's, t list list is a list of list of t's, etc.

-itself here is not a type: there is no way
+The word list itself here is not a type: there is no way

-to build an OCaml value that has type simply list
+to build an OCaml value that has type simply list.

-is a type constructor: given a type, it produces
+Rather, list is a type constructor: given a type, it produces

 a new type.
-For example, given int
+For example, given int, it produces the type int list.

 You could think of type constructors as being like functions that